July 28, 2019; revised June 9, 2020; February 26, 2023

-- Even when scientists probe the universe with their best equipment, they also see only a small fraction of “things” out there.
-At a base level, science today can account for only 4 percent of the mass of our universe; see, “The 4 Percent Universe: Dark Matter, Dark Energy, and the Race to Discover the Rest of Reality”, by Richard Panek (2011).
+- Even when scientists probe the universe with their best equipment, they see only a tiny fraction of “things” out there.
+At a base level, science today can account for only 4 percent of the mass of our universe; see “The 4 Percent Universe: Dark Matter, Dark Energy, and the Race to Discover the Rest of Reality” by Richard Panek (2011).

 - Many things have not been “discovered” by science yet.
 In particular, nothing significant about the MIND.

-- A frog living in a well does not know anything about the broader world of 31 realms.
+- A frog living in a well knows nothing about the broader world of 31 realms.
 Similarly, an average human — including scientists — faces the problem of trying to figure out the “reality” by only using data available through our limited six senses.
 With the help of scientific instruments, we are making progress.

 - Thus a scientific theory can’t ever be “complete,” as proven by the mathematician Kurt Gödel; see “Gödel’s Incompleteness Theorem.
 “However, science is helping to clarify some concepts.

-- Unless one attains abhiññā powers and can visit those realms, one would not be able to verify such characteristics of other domains.
-For example, we cannot see their ultra-fine bodies; see, “Clarification of “Mental Body” and “Physical Body” – Different Types of “Kāya.”
+- Unless one attains abhiññā powers and can visit those realms, one cannot verify such characteristics of other domains.
+For example, we cannot see their ultra-fine bodies; see “Clarification of “Mental Body” and “Physical Body” – Different Types of “Kāya.”

 - However, if one spends time learning Dhamma, one would be able to see the truth of them.
 We will discuss a few examples below.
 Also, see “Buddha Dhamma: Non-Perceivability and Self-Consistency.”

 Touching the Sun – Is That Possible?

-4. Some phenomena described in the Tipiṭaka seem to be “mystical” or “beyond comprehension.”
+4. Some phenomena described in the Tipiṭaka seem “mystical” or “beyond comprehension.”
 But they are entirely feasible based on the advances in science.
-I will discuss a couple of examples in the Tipiṭaka to illustrate this point.
+I will discuss some examples in the Tipiṭaka to illustrate this point.
 In the “Sāmaññaphala Sutta (DN 2)” “.. imepi candimasūriye evaṃmahiddhike evaṃmahānubhāve pāṇinā parāmasati parimajjāti..” or, “.. he touches and strokes the Sun and the moon, so mighty and powerful..”.